Domain Generalisation for Object Detection under Covariate and Concept Shift

-\textbf{Object detection.} Classical approaches to object detection relied on handcrafted features and formulated object detection as a sliding window classification problem \cite{dalal2005histograms,felzenszwalb2009object,viola2001rapid}, combining classification and localisation in a single task.
-The empirical success of convolutional neural networks (CNNs) -- which automatically extract high performing features -- \cite{lecun1998gradient,krizhevsky2012imagenet} has resulted in their widespread adoption.
-Most CNN-based approaches to object detection can be categorised as either single-stage \cite{redmon2016you,jocher2020yolov5,tan2020efficientdet,liu2016ssd,redmon2018yolov3,redmon2016you,tian2019fcos,carion2020end,He2022CVPR,10204463,10204055} or two-stage \cite{girshick2014rich,girshick2015fast,ren2015faster,lin2017feature,jifeng2016rfcn}.
-Single-stage approaches perform localisation and classification simultaneously and have only recently reached the performance of two-stage approaches \cite{jocher2020yolov5}.
-Two-stage approaches developed from the Region-based CNN (R-CNN) family on the other hand \cite{girshick2014rich,girshick2015fast,ren2015faster}, are characterised by a network trained to classify region proposals selected from the image.
-Region proposals were initially selected by a static shallow approach and processed independently \cite{girshick2014rich}.
-R-CNN was then extended to use a shared feature map for all the region proposals from the same image \cite{girshick2015fast}. \frcnn additionally \cite{ren2015faster} introduced a Region Proposal Network (RPN), producing object proposals as well as the feature maps used for region classification, thus resulting in an end-to-end trainable system.
-However, all of these architectures and a number of follow-up works \cite{liu2016ssd,jifeng2016rfcn,lin2017feature} operate under the assumption that the testing data originates from the same domain and distribution as the training data and their performance consequently degrades on out-of-domain (OOD) data.
+\textbf{Object detection.} Classical approaches to OD relied on handcrafted features and formulated OD as a sliding window classification problem \cite{dalal2005histograms,felzenszwalb2009object,viola2001rapid}, combining classification and localisation in a single task.
+The empirical success of deep neural networks (DNNs) -- which automatically extract high performing features -- \cite{lecun1998gradient,krizhevsky2012imagenet} has resulted in their widespread adoption.
+Most CNN-based approaches to object detection can be categorised as either single-stage \cite{jocher2020yolov5,tan2020efficientdet,liu2016ssd,redmon2018yolov3,redmon2016you,tian2019fcos,carion2020end,He2022CVPR,10204463,10204055} or two-stage \cite{ren2015faster,lin2017feature,jifeng2016rfcn,girshick2014rich,girshick2015fast}, but OD can still be interpreted as a combination of a classification and localisation task. {\em Two-stage} approaches developed from the Region-based CNN (R-CNN) family \cite{ren2015faster,girshick2014rich,girshick2015fast} are characterised by a network trained to classify region proposals selected from the image in a separate preceding localisation step. {\em Single-stage} approaches perform localisation and classification simultaneously and have only recently reached the performance of two-stage approaches \cite{jocher2020yolov5}.
+However, all of these architectures and a number of follow-up works \cite{liu2016ssd,lin2017feature,jifeng2016rfcn} operate under the assumption that the testing data originates from the same domain and distribution as the training data and their performance consequently degrades on out-of-domain (OOD) data.
 When addressing domain shift, it is important to note that different to classification, where instance and image features are one and the same, in OD image level domain features can have a substantially different distribution to instance level class features.
 Therefore, our treatment of domain shift for OD addresses shift jointly at the image and instance level.